Bellingham International Airport: Military units

 The Washington Air National Guard (WANG) once occupied a 7.5-acre site at Bellingham International Airport.
 The Washington Air National Guard is home of the 262nd Combat Communications Squadron.
 The 262nd's mission is to train and equip combat communications personnel, where they field, install, operate, and maintain Ground Mobile Force communications.
 In other words, the 262nd equips soldiers with their battlefield communication systems and trains them how to use and maintain the equipment.
 The WANG base consists of vehicle storage, a headquarters building, a maintenance building, and other miscellaneous storage buildings.

 The WANG site has now been demolished for a hangar project by a local developer.

 Airlines and destinations

 Passenger

 San Juan Airlines merged with Northwest Sky Ferries in 2009.
 This merged airline offers scheduled and charter flights from Bellingham to the San Juan Islands in Washington, Seattle, Tacoma, Port Angeles, Olympia, and British Columbia.
 San Juan Airlines also serves Bellingham; offering scheduled and charter flights to the San Juan Islands and British Columbia.
 Northwest Sky Ferry and San Juan airlines offer prop aircraft service with Cessna 206, 207 and 182 airplanes.

+On April 25, 2024 Southwest Airlines announced it would halt operations at Bellingham International Airport (Denver, Las Vegas, Oakland) after August 4, 2024.